 However, with low liquidity, even a small number of trades can drive price changes, making it hard to get the price you want or the amount you need to exit a position.
 Therefore, it’s crucial to select sites that offer fair, stable prices.

-Prediction market sites give you a different approach to predicting sports outcomes.
-We had to trade contracts rather than place traditional wagers on event outcomes.
+Prediction market sites provide a unique approach to forecasting sports outcomes.
+You have to trade contracts rather than place traditional wagers on event outcomes.

 Contract prices are determined by collective participation from traders, and you can close your contracts before they settle.
 These sites provide live and future markets for major US sports leagues, esports, and even sports awards.